SourceBox-LLC/FineFoundry/README.md

 A desktop GUI and CLI toolkit to scrape conversational pairs from 4chan and publish a clean, versioned dataset to the Hugging Face Hub.

 Built with Flet for a fast, native-like UI.
 Ships with:
-- Scraper that pairs adjacent replies from 4chan threads and cleans markup/URLs.
+- Scraper that pairs adjacent replies or uses quote-chain contextual pairing from 4chan threads, and cleans markup/URLs.
 - Dataset builder that creates train/val/test splits and saves with `datasets`.
 - One-click push to the Hugging Face Hub, including an auto-generated dataset card (README.md).